Marat555/junit-selenium-dbunit/README.md

 ## JUnit-Selenium

-As maven template, I used [Selenium-Maven-Template](https://github.com/Ardesco/Selenium-Maven-Template), but I made some changes in code and pom.xml replacing TestNg to JUnit, adding some and fixing dependencies conflicts in pom.xml.
+As maven template, I used [Selenium-Maven-Template](https://github.com/Ardesco/Selenium-Maven-Template), but I made some changes in code and pom.xml replacing TestNg to JUnit, adding and fixing dependencies conflicts in pom.xml.

 1. Open a terminal window/command prompt
 2. Clone this project.